GeethikaMaddi/BookFinderOpenAPI/README.md

 ### 🛠️ Usage

+### 1. Search Books
-Search: Type a book title, author, or keywords in the search bar.
-Results update automatically.
+- Type a book title, author, or keywords in the search bar.
+- Results update automatically as you type.

+### 2. Add to Favorites
-Add to Favorites: Click the ❤️ icon on a book card to add/remove it from favorites.
+- Click the ❤️ icon on a book card to add it to your favorites.
+- Clicking again removes the book from favorites.

+### 3. View Favorites
-View Favorites: Click the Favorites button at the top to go to your Favorites page.
+- Click the **Favorites** button at the top to view all your saved books.

+### 4. Back to Search
-Back to Search: On the Favorites page, click ← Back to Search to return.
+- On the Favorites page, click **← Back to Search** to return to the main search page.

+### 5. Clear History
+- Option to clear recently searched books.
+- Removes all previous search queries from history.

+### 6. Recently Searched
+- Displays a list of books you recently searched for.
+- Helps quickly access past searches.

+### 7. Voice Command
+- Search for books using your voice.
+- Converts spoken words into search queries.

+### 8. Light and Dark Mode
+- Toggle between light and dark themes.
+- Enhances visibility and personal preference.

 ## 🚀 Getting Started